-Middle (SW4) be discontinued by August 2010.
-A summary report on the ambient water quality monitoring is also required.
-EPA comment on timeframe.
-Mountcharles - primary treatment plant in place Approximately 500 P.E.
-An application for a certificate of authorisation will be submitted to the EPA by 22 nd December 2009 in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
-In both of the above cases, compliance with any EPA Wastewater Discharge Authorisation will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
+A licence application was made by Donegal County Council in March 2009 according to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.

+In all of the above cases, compliance with any EPA Wastewater Discharge Authorisation will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
 Each licence granted will be subject to enforcement by the EPA.
 The financial investments to ensure compliance with any EPA licence conditions requiring additional urban waste water collection or treatment can be made under the Water Services Investment Programme.

-On-site waste water treatment systems Donegal County Council to identify systems directly adjacent to coastal waters and water courses as well as systems serving large populations.
-Donegal County Council to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and by not later than end December 2010 to submit a report to the Minister and the relevant statutory authority on the microbial risk to shellfish waters and the measures / enforcement programme to be implemented under the Water Pollution Acts and section 70 of the Water Services Act 2007.
+On-site waste water treatment plants Donegal County Council to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations.
+Donegal County Council to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and by not later than end December 2010 submit a report to the Minister and the relevant statutory authority on the microbial risk to shellfish waters and the measures / enforcement programme to be implemented under the Water Pollution Acts and section 70 of the Water Services Act 2007.
 Section 70 places a duty of care on owners of septic tanks and provides local authorities with enforcement powers including prosecution to address any problems identified.
 The Minister and the relevant statutory authority undertake to review this report and take action in terms of additional measures if required.
-Lahey has a large number of on-site waste water treatment systems.
-The provision of the proposed Lahey Sewerage Scheme will aid in the decommissioning of many of these systems.
 Other (specific pollutants - chromium) Donegal County Council and the Marine Institute to establish whether the elevated level of chromium in the shellfish area is the result of chance, a natural phenomenon or pollution in the catchment and, if required, Donegal County Council to introduce appropriate measures by December 2010.
-5.2 Potential Secondary Prossures Pressures Agriculture At this time effective and targeted implementation of the Good Agricultural Practice Regulations is deemed sufficient to address this pressure.
-Donegal County Council to undertake inspection and assessment of farming activities in the vicinity of the shellfish growing waters and, by not later than end December 2010, to submit a report to the Minister and the relevant statutory authority on the possible risk of microbial contamination to the designated waters from adjoining agricultural lands, as well as a report on the measures / enforcement programme to be implemented.
+5.2 Potential Secondary Pressures Agriculture At this time effective and targeted implementation of the Good Agricultural Practice Regulations is deemed sufficient to address this pressure.
+Donegal County Council to undertake inspection and assessment of farming activities in the vicinity of the shellfish growing waters and, by not later than end December 2010 to submit a report to the Minister and the relevant statutory authority on the possible risk of microbial contamination to the designated waters from adjoining agricultural lands, as well as a report on the measures / enforcement programme to be implemented.
 The Minister and the relevant statutory authority undertake to review this report and take action in terms of additional measures if required.
 Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
 No. 286 of 2006) (as amended), every public authority that has functions the performance of which may affect shellfish waters shall perform those functions in a manner that will promote compliance with the objectives of this pollution reduction programme and with the objectives of the Shellfish Waters Directive.
 The functions of particular importance - in light of the objectives of Directive 2006/113/EC and of this PRP - include waste water treatment (licensing and operations), implementation of the GAP Regulations, waste management (licensing and operations), effluent discharge licences, planning and development and building control.
 Continued monitoring will be carried out during the lifetime of the PRP.
-Should this monitoring identify pressures that are impacting on shellfish water quality in the designated area, the PRP will be appropriately amended.
+Should this monitoring identify pressures that are

+PRP will be appropriately amended.